Dinamo-Yuni Stadium

 Until 2008, the stadium was named Darida Stadium and was a home ground for FC Darida Minsk Raion.
 After the team's dissolution in late 2008, the stadium was bought by Dinamo Minsk and renamed to its current name, Dinamo-Yuni Stadium.
+Stadium's original capacity was 3,905 seats.

 In early 2013, the stadium was closed for the renovation.
-It was reopened on 3 September 2021.
+It was reopened on 3 September 2021 with increased capacity.